Connect to the World

-This course is designed to introduce students to the theory and practice of international relations and the competing approaches in understanding and addressing contemporary issues and crises.
-The course identifies the various state and non-state actors in global politics and describes and explains their behavior as well as the structure of the international system in which they operate.
-Included is an examination of not only the traditional subjects of international relations, such as power, nationalism, diplomacy, and war, but also those transnational factors that have come to play a critical role in an increasingly interdependent world, such as immigration, trade and economic/financial activities, the environment, human rights, and terrorism will be analyzed in the classroom to craft a comprehensive understanding of International Relations.
+Create your pathway to global citizenship through this course that identifies the various state and non-state actors in global politics.
+Understand the structure and behavior of the international systems in which these actors operate.
+Included is an examination of the traditional concepts of international relations, such as power, nationalism, diplomacy, and war.
+In addition, transnational factors play a critical role in an increasingly interdependent world.
+Immigration, trade and economic/financial activities, the environment, human rights, and terrorism will be analyzed in the classroom to craft a comprehensive understanding of International Relations.

 This introductory course focuses on the origins and development of civilization in the western world from the 17th century to the present.
 Topics include European encounters with the new world, the scientific revolution, the age of enlightenment, the development of the state, the French and Industrial Revolutions, their impact on society, the rise of nationalism, the emergence of modern society, imperialism, World War I and II, the Cold War and contemporary Europe.

 Introduction to the monotheistic religious traditions of the West and how they relate to cultural and social life.
 Includes the history and teaching of Judaism, Christianity, and Islam.